geodesignhub/DecisionModelHelper/README.md

 # Decision Model Helper
 This is small plugin to help with a decision model in a Geodesign Project.
-It uses the Geodesign Hub [API](http://www.geodesignsupport.com/section/api/).
-Once the credentials and the project ID is entered, the system downloads all evaluations and builds sliders to vary transperency.
+It uses the [Geodesign Hub API](http://www.geodesignsupport.com/section/api/).
+The tool downloads all evaluations and builds sliders to vary transperency of the evaluations to see areas of opportunity and risk based on your preferences.

-It can be useful to understand how the decision model performs spatially.
+It can be useful to understand how the decision model performs spatially and stimulate discussion in your team.
+###Adding to your project
+This plugin can be added to your project using the Administration panel or at the time of creating a project.

+## Screenshot

 ![alt text][logo]

 [logo]: https://i.imgur.com/gLmvV1q.png "Geodesign Hub Desicion model"

----
-### Licence
-The MIT License (MIT)

-Copyright (c) 2016 Hrishikesh Ballal

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.